Britain's FTSE index set to post fourth consecutive month of gains

 By Kit Rees and Atul Prakash

-LONDON, May 31 Britain's top share index was set to post its fourth straight month of gains on Tuesday, steadying despite a fall in satellite communications company Inmarsat ahead of a FTSE reshuffle later in the week.
+LONDON, May 31 Britain's top share index was set to post its fourth straight month of gains on Tuesday, though mining companies lost ground after metals prices came under pressure from a rise in the dollar.

-The FTSE 100 index was flat in percentage terms at 6,268.66 points by 1435 GMT, outperforming the broader European market.

-While losses were broad-based, with ITV, Standard Chartered and Kingfisher among the top fallers, shares in satellite company Inmarsat dropped 3.5 percent with analysts citing the possibility of the firm being relegated in Wednesday's FTSE 100 index reshuffle.

-"Inmarsat's problem's are partly related to the sector, and partly related to the oil price.
-Their clients are very largely maritime, and maritime clients in turn are quite often linked to the energy sector - it's just getting off its knees," Ken Odeluga, market analyst at City Index, said.

-The UK mining index also fell, down 0.3 percent as copper prices declined on a resurgent dollar following increasing expectations of a U.S. interest rate hike.
+The UK mining index fell 1 percent as copper prices declined on a resurgent dollar following increasing expectations of a U.S. interest rate hike.

 Copper prices remained on track for a more than 7 percent decline in May, the biggest monthly drop since November.